Graduate Certificate Programs

 The objective of this certificate program is to provide a broadening experience for the next generation of engineers and scientists interested in the creation, development, implementation, clinical evaluation and commercialization of methods, devices, algorithms, and systems designed to facilitate surgical and interventional processes and their outcome.
 Students who attain this certificate will be experts in the process of creating novel engineering solutions to surgical and interventional problems, and may pursue careers in academia, industry, startup companies, and in other environments where engineering creativity applied to clinical problems is needed.

-The Vanderbilt Institute in Surgery and Engineering (VISE) involves eight core Engineering faculty in the biomedical engineering (BME), electrical engineering and computer science (EECS), and mechanical engineering (ME) departments as well as more than a dozen primary collaborators in the School of Medicine.
+The Vanderbilt Institute in Surgery and Engineering (VISE) involves eight core Engineering faculty in the biomedical engineering (BME), electrical and computer engineering (ECE), computer science (EECS), and mechanical engineering (ME) departments as well as more than a dozen primary collaborators in the School of Medicine.
 This certificate will capitalize on this expertise to provide both an interdisciplinary technical foundation and clinical exposure to students interested in interventional procedures and processes.

 The certificate is available to current graduate and professional students at Vanderbilt.
 Acceptance to the program requires the approval of both the student’s adviser and the Director of Graduate Studies in the student’s home department.
 To earn a certificate in Surgical and Interventional Engineering, students must take at least 12 credit hours of courses listed below with at least two courses outside the student’s home department (each course is three credit hours).
 Plus, attend at least 75% of the VISE seminar series for at least 2 semesters.